connor-lab/vapor/README.md

 DESCRIPTION

-VAPOR is provided with a large set of reference fastas (> 20,000) for a given segment, a set of reads, and retrieves one that is closest to the sample strain.
+VAPOR is a tool for classification of Influenza samples from raw short read sequence data for downstream bioinformatics analysis.
+VAPOR is provided with a large set of reference fastas (> 20,000) for a given segment, a set of reads, and attempts to retrieve one that is closest to the sample strain.

 USAGE: